ArtKop/AcoBotWebVersion/readme.md

     <img src="images/signup.gif" alt="Logo" width="980" >
 </div>

-The entry point of the web application is the login page where users can log in to the application with the existing username and password or can create a new one by clicking sign-up button.
+The entry point of the web application is the login page where users can log in to the application with the existing username and password or create a new one by clicking the sign-up button.

 2. Camera interface

-   - Play recorded videos: Click the 'load video from file' button to open the selection dialog, then select the video you want to play.
+   - Play recorded videos: Click the 'load video from file' button to open the selection dialog; then, select the video you want to play.
    <br />
    <div align="center">
        <img src="images/playvideo.gif" alt="Logo" width="980" >